djizus/cosmon_analytics/README.md

 :warning: The data is reset every league, so make sure to save it before the league ends.

-If you like my work, you can donate
+If you like my work, you can donate :beers: :+1:

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/jcmehr)